hujhax/austin-improv-wiki/Michael Brockman.md

 Note: all credits in Troupes and Shows are for improvised accompaniment, except those marked "(composer)", which are productions he instead wrote the music for.

+## History
+A post from him about the first improv show he ever saw:<blockquote>The first improv show I saw I was actually in.
+It was with [[GGG]] at [[LAFF]] some 3 or 4 years ago.
+I had no idea what I was doing and if I saw it on tape now I'd probably be yelling at myself through the screen.
+I do remember I felt that I'd overplayed, and so at my second show I made a point of hanging back.
+I got more criticism for that strategy than I did for my first show so I quickly abandoned that approach.
+It really wasn't until I'd amassed a little more knowledge about the process and the quirks and strengths of the ladies themselves that I began to get a bit comfortable. </blockquote>

 ## Troupes
 * [[ComedySportz]]
 * [[Danger!
 Warning!
 Improv!]] (composer)